What is Lokpal?

 Under the Lokpal and Lokayukta Act of 2013, the appointments to Lokpal are made by a high-level selection committee consisting of the:

 - An eminent jurist chosen by them.

-The Congress could not get the required 10% membership in the Lok Sabha in the 2014 parliamentary elections so the 16th Lok Sabha does not have a recognised LoP.
-This had halted the implementation of the Lokpal Act.
+The Congress could not get the required 10% membership in the Lok Sabha in the 2014 parliamentary elections so the 16th Lok Sabha does not have a recognized LoP.
+This had halted the implementation of the Act.

-The Supreme Court on 27th April 2017, found the Lokpal and Lokayukta Act of 2013 an “eminently workable piece of legislation”, providing for the appointment of Lokpal Chairperson and Members even in the absence of a recognised Leader of Opposition (LoP).
+The Supreme Court on 27th April 2017, found the Act of 2013 an “eminently workable piece of legislation”, providing for the appointment of Lokpal Chairperson and Members even in the absence of a recognized Leader of Opposition (LoP).